aryadaroui/Synthesizer/README.md

 # SynthBoy

-A simple digital, hardware synth for our EE 400D class. yo
+A simple digital, hardware synth for our EE 400D class. no.

 ![logo](assets/logo.png)